LittleZen/littlezen.github.io/README.md

 ## Status

-This repository is in develope mode and could be unstable or bugged.
+This repository is in develop mode and could be unstable or bugged.
 Wait for a real release!